Team-Spoofemon/finding-joy/game/assets/story/scene2.md

 *stage:* FAITH approaches left and is happy.

 FAITH
 Thank you so much!
-Watching you work was inpsiring!
+Watching you work was inspiring!

 *stage:* JOY is neutral